richardschoen/iforgit/knowledge/github_remote_ssh_connect_existing_ifsrepo.md

 git merge origin/main --allow-unrelated-histories git push --set-upstream origin main
 ```
+## Your GitHub and local IFS repositories should now be connected
 ❗All other subsequent pushes to remote can just use:  ```git push``` or ```*COMMITSYNC``` on all iForGit Commands